Behavioural Activation for Depression

 • Using Behavioural Activation (BA) to treat Depression

-• Developing a good overview of manualised BA for Depression and practicing the key skills used in the approach
+• Developing a good overview of manualised BA for depression and practicing the key skills used in the approach

 (CBT Introductory Course to be booked separately)